Lies Cabinet

-The Cabinet Lies is the current state government of Lower Saxony.
+The Lies Cabinet is the current state government of Lower Saxony.
 It was formed on 20 May 2025, after the retirement of long-serving Minister-President of Lower Saxony Stephan Weil after 12 years in office.
 It is the 31st Cabinet of Lower Saxony.

 It succeeded the Third Weil cabinet as a continuation of the existing Red-green coalition between the Social Democratic Party (SPD) and Alliance 90/The Greens (GRÜNE) which was formed after the 2022 Lower Saxony state election, subsequently elected by the members of the Landtag of Lower Saxony.
 Excluding the Minister-President, the cabinet comprises ten ministers.
 Six are members of the SPD and four are members of the Greens.